sigboe/pie-galaxy/docs/FAQ.md

 Yes, if you get the lr-scummvm instead, it you get improvements like better gamepad support, and you don't need to add games in the GUI after you install them.

-## There symbols displayed like ~D in my game list

-This is due to RetroPie not being configured to use UTF-8.
-Looking into different ways to handle this.
-If you want you can set the variables LC_ALL and LANGUAGE in your .bashrc file, but a program like this should not do such a thing for you.

 ## There is no progress bar while downloading

 This bug is only on RetroPie, looking into it.